sudarsan-surendralal/sudarsan-surendralal/README.md

 ## About me

 I'm a senior data scientist working at GroupM Germany.
-Before that I was a computational materials scientist and scientific software developer.
+Before this, I was a computational materials scientist and scientific software developer.

 ## GitHub stats